Skip to main content

 What Is Arthroscopy?

-Arthroscopy has been used for over 100 years and it has continued to improve as cameras and surgical tools have gotten better.
-Today, groups like the Arthroscopy Association of North America (AANA) help move the field forward by supporting research, training surgeons, and sharing best practices.
-That means arthroscopy isn’t just trusted because it’s common—it’s trusted because the technology and techniques are always being improved to make care safer, more precise, and more effective.
+Arthroscopy has been used for over 100 years and continues to improve as cameras and surgical tools advance.
+Organizations like the Arthroscopy Association of North America (AANA) support research, surgeon training, and best practices—helping ensure safer, more precise, and more effective care.

 Why Arthroscopy Matters in Sports Medicine

-- Targeted repairs of ligaments, cartilage, and other soft tissue
+• Targeted repair of ligaments, cartilage, and soft tissue

-Whether you’re recovering from a torn meniscus, a labral tear, or ligament injury, arthroscopy can support quicker healing so you can return to your active lifestyle.
+Whether you’re recovering from a torn meniscus, a labral tear, or a ligament injury, arthroscopy can support quicker healing so you can return to an active lifestyle.

 Common Conditions Treated with Arthroscopy